 The Private Road Maintenance and Improvement Bylaw (F-300) allows the Municipality to add an area rate (charge) to property tax bills, where requested by residents, to enable the maintenance and improvement of… Full story

-There are many special events that are held throughout the Municipality of East Hants every year.
-For the most part, these events are often organized by community groups and volunteers… Full story
+Many special events are held throughout the Municipality of East Hants every year.
+Community groups and volunteers who organize these events greatly enrich our quality of life.
+East Hants Council… Full story

 The Municipality of East Hants has no regulations requiring fencing around swimming pools.
 Within the un-zoned area of the Municipality a Development Permit is not required for a swimming pool. … Full story